joakimen/dlq.clj/README.md

 ## Features

-- `list`: List dead-letter queues and their messages
+- `list`: List queues and their messages
 - `redrive`: Start a redrive-task from one or more DLQs to their origin queues

 ## Install